hchia93/cmd-spaceship/README.md

 ### Gameplay
 `A` and `D` to move horizontally, `W` to shoot.

-Press `R` to continue after one of the spaceship is defeated
+Press `R` to continue after one of the spaceship is defeated.

 ## Roadmap
 ### Issue